 We've decided to share all the resources and content available to you right now in this Financial Support Rundown!
-We encourgage you all to check out which option is the most suitable to you and to take a further look at all options available.
+We encourage you all to check out which option is the most suitable for you and to take a further look at all options available.

 HE Student Loan Tax Suspension

 The Independent Tertiary Education Council Australia (ITECA) had a little chat with Parliament about supporting students at Independent Institutions and as a result, the Australian Government has suspended the 25% FEE-HELP loan fee into 2021 incurred by students who are borrowing to fund their studies with independent higher education providers.